Welcome to Beginner Guitar for Adults

 Tips for How To Learn Guitar

-- When learning how to play guitar it's best to spend a little bit of time each day working on these lessons… say 15 to 20 minutes.
+- When learning how to play guitar, it's best to spend some time each day working on these lessons… say, 15 to 20 minutes.
 This works better than spending a bunch of time and then letting several days go by.

 - Take the lessons in order.
-You might find some of the lessons seem like material you already know.
-Go ahead and review the lesson anyway.
+You might find some lessons seem like material you already know.
+Review the lesson anyway.
 You're almost always gonna find some bit of information that will help you later on.

 - Finally… It's common for adults when learning how to play guitar to have doubts about their ability to learn.
 You might have thoughts like “I'm too old for this” or my hands are too big, or too small.
 My fingers are too fat.
 There are many variations of this… I think I’ve heard them all.
 It's best not to give these thoughts too much power.
 Go ahead… acknowledge the thought… and then do the best you can to move on and just practice the lesson.

-In the next lesson I'm going to introduce you to the guitar anatomy, the parts of the guitar, so we can communicate more easily moving forward.
+In the next lesson, I'm going to introduce you to the guitar anatomy, the parts of the guitar, so we can communicate more easily.